 Explore a range of Divine Masculine and Feminine Archetypes in a beautiful Western Australian setting.

 Learn about ancient Greek, Roman, Egyptian and Norse gods and goddesses in their healing forms.
-This is a wonderful opportunity to experience a western form of empowerment and transformation.
+This is a wonderful opportunity to deepen your knowledge on this western form of empowerment and transformation.

 7 – 14 APRIL 2019, ORIGIN’S CENTRE, NEAR PERTH